serverless/serverless/docs/providers/aws/guide/building.md

 layout: Doc
 -->

-# Function Build Configuration
+# AWS Lambda Build Configuration

 ## ESBuild

-Framework has built in support for esbuild for being used to bundle and deploy javascript and typescript.
-By default if your handler is pointed to a typescript file then it will use esbuild to prepare your function code for deployment.
+In Serverless Framework V.4, [esbuild](https://github.com/evanw/esbuild) is included within the Framework for bundling Javascript and Typescript AWS Lambda functions.

+By default, if your AWS Lambda handler is using Typescript files directly, the Framework will build your code automagically upon deploy, without a plugin.
 No configuration is necessary by default.

 ### Configuration

+V.4 introduces a new `build` configuration block, which you can use to customize [esbuild](https://github.com/evanw/esbuild) settings.

 ```yaml
 build: